aws/aws-fpga/SDAccel/README.md

 # Quick Start Guide to Accelerating your C/C++ application on an AWS F1 FPGA Instance with SDAccel

-There are three steps for accelerating your application on an Amazon EC2 FPGA instance using the sofware-defined development flow:
+There are three steps for accelerating your application on an Amazon EC2 FPGA instance using the software-defined development flow:
 1. Build the host application, and the Xilinx FPGA binary
 2. Create an AFI
 3. Run the FPGA accelerated application on AWS FPGA instances

 ## :exclamation: If you would like to directly go to step 3 and execute your application on F1 instance follow steps in the [Hello world OpenCL Runtime example](./examples/aws/helloworld_ocl_runtime/README.md)

-This quick starting guide will use a simple "Hello World" SDAccel example to get you started.
+This quick start guide will utilize our simple "Hello World" SDAccel example to get you started.

 It is highly recommended you read the documentation and utilize software and hardware emulation prior to running on F1.
 The F1 HW Target compile time is ~50 minutes, therefore, software and hardware emulation should be used during development.